Business Owner’s Policy

 How much does a business owner’s policy cost?

 Business owner’s policies cost an average of $57 per month.
-This is based on the median cost of a business owner's policy.
-And 42% of Insureon's small business customers pay less than $50 per month for this policy.
+42% of Insureon's small business policyholders pay less than $50 per month for this policy.

-Your cost is based on a few factors, including:
+Your insurance cost is based on a few factors, including:

 • Amount of coverage